 New technology keeps emerging and harnessed likewise both for booking carers and also facilitating remote monitoring of the elderly, so reducing the need to visit homes every now and then.

 We have seen technologies like personal alarms, GPS tracking devices and movement sensors for 24 hours monitoring, tablet computers and video conferencing to keep in touch with carers, music reminders and a whole lot more.

 Graham Allen, Hampshire’s director of adults’ health and care, says there have been a massive savings of £4.7m over the period of three years because of fewer visits by carers, thanks to the use of technology.

 “Crucially, it’s freed up formal care time, doing those tasks that only human beings can deliver to other humans.
-So it’s a win win,” he says.
+So it’s a win-win,” he says.

-No doubt, technology has come to stay, it would be right to expect even more developments in the nearest future.
+No doubt, technology has come to stay, and it would be right to expect even more developments in the nearest future.
 At whitecrest Care, we are committed to following technological trends and deploying them in the cause of our services.

 We are proud to say; that we move mountains for you.